 It’s not big news anymore; Americans love to eat out.
-With the restaurant industry expected to bring in over $537 billion this year and now being the second largest employer in the nation (second only to the U.S. government), it’s clear that we look forward to having someone else cook our meals for us.
+With restaurants having become a multi-billion-dollar industry, as well as the second largest employer in the nation (second only to the U.S. government), it’s clear that we look forward to having someone else cook our meals for us.
 But the flavor of dining out has changed.

-Ethnic dining is now mainstream; even the most ordinary of chain restaurants offers something Mexican (perhaps a quesadilla or some nachos), something Asian (maybe a spring roll or egg roll), and something Italian (of course, various pasta dishes).
+Ethnic cuisine is now mainstream; even the most ordinary of chain restaurants offers something Mexican (perhaps a quesadilla or some nachos), something Asian (maybe a spring roll or egg roll), and something Italian (of course, various pasta dishes).
 Americans may be on the fence about immigration politically, but we are wholeheartedly embracing the cuisines of those now calling America home.

-Popular Ethnic Specialties
+Popular Types of Ethnic Food

 Mexican food continues to be the fastest-growing ethnic dining trend, but as Americans have grown accustomed to the standard Tex-Mex style of eating—even going so far as to have salsa replace ketchup as the most common condiment sold—restaurants are now focusing on more authentic Mexican fare.
 So it’s out with the nachos and in with the fish filet in a mild chipolte sauce and Chihuahua cheese.